anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 join-port on this Proxy (in case of multiple) is proceeding sufficiently quickly.
 If this is not the case, the Pledge needs to switch to another join-port and/or another Join Proxy to retry its onboarding attempt.
-See {{spec-multi}} for specification details on this.
+See {{spec-multi}} for more details on this.

 In some installations, layer 2 (link layer) security is provided between all node pairs of a mesh network.
-In such an environment, in case all mesh nodes are trusted, and the Registrar is also located on the mesh network, and on-mesh attackers are not considered, then encryption of the JPY Header field as specified in this document is not necessary because the layer 2 security already protects it.
+In such an environment, in case all mesh nodes are trusted, and the Registrar is also located on the mesh network, and on-mesh attackers are not a concern, then encryption of the JPY Header field as specified in this document is not necessary because the layer 2 security already protects it.